Batteries & Accumulators

 Batteries and the Consumer

 Waste batteries are a form of hazardous waste that can cause environmental damage and pollution if not disposed of correctly.
-Therefore, batteries should never be disposed of with general household waste.
 Battery recycling in Ireland is now both free and widely available to members of the public.
 Any shops or businesses that sell batteries must accept returned waste batteries, free of charge.
 The main points of the battery take-back scheme state:

 - Members of the public are entitled to deposit waste batteries at any retail outlet where similar types of batteries are sold, free of charge.